kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-1.md

 It's usually a bit easier to install and run rust on Linux environments than on Windows, and the easiest way to have a Linux environment *on* Linux is using the Windows Subsystem for Linux (WSL), which [is available for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-However, this is completely optional and you can run Rust on Windows just fine without it.
+This tutorial was written and tested on macOS and on Windows Subsystem for Linux, so you might run into issues when using it under Windows.

 The installation will use a terminal on Linux and `cmd` on Windows, which we will also use to run our programs later on.